Education, Early Career, Outreach

 The Scientific Committee on Antarctic Research (SCAR) Fellowship

-The Scientific Committee on Antarctic Research (SCAR) Fellowship Scheme is now open for 2010-11 and applications are invited.
-The scheme is designed to encourage the active involvement of early career scientists in Antarctic scientific research, allowing researchers from one SCAR Member country to undertake research in an institute in another SCAR Member country.
+The Scientific Committee on Antarctic Research (SCAR) offers fellowships each year.
+The program is designed to encourage the active involvement of early career scientists in Antarctic scientific research, allowing researchers from one SCAR Member country to undertake research in an institute in another SCAR Member country.

 Applicants should be either currently studying for or within five years of completing a PhD and their research should make a contribution to the objectives of one of the Scientific Research Programmes endorsed by SCAR (see their web page).